 The HVAC professionals at Allstar Heating & Air Conditioning would like to help.
 With years of experience replacing heat pump systems, our technicians are sure to know what combination of equipment is perfect for you.
-We can facilitate heat pump installation in Buellton that’s affordable and hassle-free.
+We can provide heat pump installation in Buellton that’s affordable and hassle-free.

 There Are Different Types of Heat Pumps

-Make Sure It’s the Correct Size
+Ensure It’s the Correct Size

-Check the Energy Efficiency Ratings of Potential Models
+Check the Energy-Efficiency Ratings of Potential Models

 The Seasonal Energy Efficiency Ratio (SEER) is used for air conditioners and other cooling equipment.
 15 is the minimum required rating for modern heat pumps.
 Higher ratings mean the heat pump is more efficient at cooling your home, with top-of-the-line models reaching an approximate rating of 27.

-The Heating Seasonal Performance Factor (HSPF) is a slightly different scale, with a required minimum of 7.7 HPSF.
+The Heating Seasonal Performance Factor (HSPF) is a slightly different scale, with a required minimum of 7.7 HSPF.
 Ratings between 8.5 to 12.5 are eligible for the ENERGY STAR® designation.

-Labor Costs Should be Included in Your Decision
+Labor Costs Should be Factored into Your Decision

 Don’t Forget to Choose a Quality Air Handler

 Minimize costs while maximizing your new heat pump’s productivity.
-For the best advice and most affordable options, choose Allstar Heating & Air Conditioning!
+For the best advice and most affordable options, call Allstar Heating & Air Conditioning!
 Our friendly experts will take the time to learn about your comfort preferences before recommending the ideal solution.

 Sound like a good deal?
 Give us a call at 805-242-9638 or contact us online to request a free quote today.